Office Location

 Additionally, it’s considered a criminal offense, which can result in a permanent criminal record.
 This record may impact future employment opportunities and educational pursuits.
 This is especially important, as many minors who use fake IDs might have plans to attend college, and a conviction might impact those goals.

 The Law Office of David D. White, PLLC, can help clients overcome fake ID-related charges, whether they are misdemeanor or felony offenses.
 We are ready to assess your best options in your Austin criminal case, so please contact our office for your consultation.
-Someone is available to help 24/7.
+Our Austin Criminal Defense Lawyer is available to help 24/7.

 The founder of the Law Office of David D. White, PLLC: Austin Criminal Lawyer, has been defending the rights of criminal defendants in Austin, Texas since 2008.
 We are a client-centered law firm where we fight to preserve the presumption of innocence on behalf of our clients in every criminal case we take.
 We believe that everyone is entitled to a fair trial and we strive to provide our clients with the best possible defense to ensure that this is true.